Taylor Mill State Historic Site

 The Taylor Mill State Historic Site is a state park of New Hampshire located in 71-acre Ballard State Forest in Derry, Rockingham County, in the southeast part of the state.
-The site is created to protect the 1799 mill known as Taylor Up and Down Sawmill.
-The sawmill is in operation and is open for visitors on weekends during the summer.
-The site is located on Island Pond Road, east of the downtown of Derry.
+The site was created to protect the 1799 sawmill known as Taylor Up and Down Sawmill.
+The site is located on Island Pond Road, east of downtown Derry.

 History

 Robert Taylor, an early owner of the sawmill, bought the land in 1799.
 The mill went in operation in the 1800s.
 It is unknown when it ceased operation.
 In 1939, the land was sold to Ernest Ballard.
 By that time, the original mill was scrapped, and Ballard bought a similar mill, which was disassembled, in Sandown, New Hampshire.
 Ballard and his wife spent two years assembling it and identifying missing parts.
 The most notable missing part was the water wheel, which he ordered from a company in Pennsylvania.
 In 1953, Ernest Ballard donated the mill and the land to the state of New Hampshire in 1953.
 This 71 acre property became Ballard State Forest, and the pond above the mill is known as Ballard Pond.